l4nk332/renga/README.md

 ## Constructing Elements Conditionally

-In cases where we want to conditionally create elements based on a condition we can do so in a declarative fashion.
+In cases where we want to create elements based on a condition we can do so in a declarative fashion.

 If a child node evaluates to `false` or `null` it will be ignored: